- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 - For those seeking a Single Subject Credential or a Service or Specialist Credential that requires the Basic Skills requirement to be met, the California Basic Educational Skills Test (CBEST) is the exam most commonly used.

-- For those who have passed a Basic Skills Exam in another state, a list is available in the Credential Office of those exams deemed equivalent.
+- For those who have passed a Basic Skills Exam in another state, a list is available in the Credential Office of those exams that are deemed equivalent.

 - For additional options, please see the Credential Office website.